adamcooper1386/kp/ops/ci-server.md

 Had to finish the Step 4 tasks afterwords but was able to login to jenkins on https.
 Will try and make a snapshot image of this, restart the instance etc, but should continue to work.

+# STep six: Docker

+So in order for jenkins to use docker in the builds, it needs to be installed on the host, I think, so I had to backtrack from ci-jenkins-setup and install docker on ubuntu. https://docs.docker.com/engine/install/ubuntu/ and the follow up steps to run docker as the jenkins user.
+(Quirk, had to restart jenkins to get docker to work, but if I do this first shouldn't matter)